filip-tichanek/kompas_clinical/README.md

 ---------------------------------------------------------------------------------------------------

-This is a statistical report of the study that has not been submitted to any journal yet.
+This is a statistical report of the study that has been submitted to [TO BE ADDED]

 When using this code or data, cite the original publication: